mckryton/senfgurke/features/README.md

 * [Parse tags](read_features/parse_features/parse_tags.feature)

-  Senfgurke will read feature specs from text and identify tag assigned to the whole features or just examples
+  Senfgurke will read feature specs from text and identify tags assigned to the whole features or just examples

 ## Report